sendgrid/docs/source/User_Guide/Transactional_Templates/create_and _edit_dynamic_transactional_templates.md

 - [Activate your template](#-Activate-your-template)

 {% info %}
-There is currently a limit of 300 templates and 300 versions that may be created per account.
+The maximum number of transactional templates and versions per user ID is limited to 300.
+This means you can have 300 templates with 1 version each, or fewer templates with more versions of each template.
 {% endinfo %}

 {% info %}